nin9s/rekcod/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nexdrew/rekcod/badge.svg?branch=master)](https://coveralls.io/github/nexdrew/rekcod?branch=master)
 [![Standard Version](https://img.shields.io/badge/release-standard%20version-brightgreen.svg)](https://github.com/conventional-changelog/standard-version)

-A simple module to reverse engineer a `docker run` command from an existing container (via `docker inspect`).
-Just pass in the container names or ids that you want to reverse engineer and `rekcod` will output a `docker run` command that duplicates the container.
+Reverse engineer a `docker run` command from an existing container (via `docker inspect`).

+`rekcod` can turn any of the following into a `docker run` command:

+1. container ids/names (`rekcod` will call `docker inspect`)
+2. path to file containing `docker inspect` output
+3. raw JSON (pass the `docker inspect` output directly)

+Each `docker run` command can be used to duplicate the containers.

-This is not super robust, but it should hopefully cover most arguments needed.
+This is not super robust, but it should cover most arguments needed.
 See [Fields Supported](#fields-supported) below.

-This module calls `docker inspect` directly, and the user running it should be able to as well.
+When passing container ids/names, this module calls `docker inspect` directly, and the user running it should be able to as well.

 (If you didn't notice, the dumb name for this package is just "docker" in reverse.)